Guardrails

 This page serves as a catalog of guardrails.
 It explains the theory of operation and the specific configuration options for each type of guardrail.
 For in-depth usage instructions, see the Tutorials.

 All guardrails operate on a common data model called the Entailment Frame.
-This, also, is documented here for each guardrail type.
+This is also documented here for each guardrail type.

 Common Configuration